stolostron/stolostron/dev-preview/README.md

 #### Create the Global Hub Instance

-You need to add a new annotation `global-hub.open-cluster-management.io/with-inventory: ""` in the global hub instance to enable the inventory-api deployment in the global hub namespace.
+Once the global hub operator is installed (with or without ACM hub), you need to add a new annotation `global-hub.open-cluster-management.io/with-inventory: ""` in the global hub instance to enable the inventory-api deployment in the global hub namespace.
 You should be able to see the inventory-api deployment in the global hub namespace.
 The result looks like:
 ```
 inventory-api-6c7567fcfb-n5qv9                  	                       1/1 	Running   0         	11h